-If you are planning to spend any part of the summer outside the U.S. these procedures should facilitate your safety, health, and well-being.
-This four-step guide will help get you started:
+If you are planning to spend any part of the summer outside the U.S., here are tips and resources that can facilitate your safety, health, and well-being.

 1) Notify your Department

 Consult with your academic department before planning your trip.
-It’s always a good idea to share with your adviser all the details about your trip, including itinerary, contacts abroad and emergency contacts.
+It’s always a good idea to share with your adviser all the details about your trip, including itinerary, contacts abroad, and emergency contacts.
+This information will be crucial in the event that you need assistance while abroad.

 - Read the University Travel Policy to learn about policy and regulations applicable to all official University travel, including travel funded under federal grants and contracts.